1,000 signatures reached

 Aravali Biodiversity Park is a gorgeous, lush forest in the heart of Gurgaon.
 It's home to over 400 native plant and 180 bird species, and also animals like nilgai, civet cat, jungle cat, jackal, mongoose and more.

-Now, this biodiversity hotspot is set to be destroyed to make way for a six-lane bypass to decongest traffic in between Manesar and Delhi.
+Now, this biodiversity hotspot is set to be destroyed to make way for twin link roads, connecting MG Road to NH-48 and Vasant Kunj, as part of the Gurgaon-Manesar connectivity project.
 The timing of this "development" project couldn't be more distressing.
 NCR's air quality has been consistently sliding towards the very poor category and air pollution-related illnesses are on the rise.
 Amidst this phenomenon, Aravali Biodiversity Park has been a massive carbon sink and microclimate stabiliser.

 Also, Gurgaon has been reeling under a severe water crisis in Gurugram, with groundwater depleting at 5m per year.
 The park serves to recharge over 320 million (32 crores) litres of water annually.